 Established September 2011.

-Located near Gunnamatta Beach on the Mornington Peninsula, Transition Farm specialises in growing over 200 varieties of tasty, seasonal vegetables using biodynamic and organic farming practices.
+Located near Gunnamatta Beach on the Mornington Peninsula, Transition Farm specialises in growing over 200 varieties of tasty, seasonal vegetables using biodynamic and regenerative farming practices.

 Our farm fresh produce is supplied to local families in a weekly box based on a Community Supported Agriculture (CSA) model.
 We start our growing cycles from seed and all produce is harvested within 24 hours of farm pick-up.
 CSA members receive weekly crop updates with farm news and recipes ideas.